-Burt says he was working for Anchorage based Martech Ir.c. in June 1989 when he was giver only a rain suit and a paper filter mask as he was sent in to clean crude oil residue collected in two tanks.
+Burt, says he was working for Anchorage-based Martech Inc. in June 1989 when be was given only a rain suit and a paper filter mask as he was sent in to clean crude oil residue collected in two tanks.

-The lawsuit says one of the tanks was 14 lest tall

-spent about three hours in one tar.k and about 90 m.n. utes in the other.
-He used a high-pressure steam hose that, Kapolchok claims, forced toxic vapors into the air for Burt to inhale.
+The lawsuit says one of the tanks was 14 feet tall and had a hatch in the roof spent about three hours in one tank and about 90 mm. utes in the other.
+He used a high-pressure steam hose that, Kapolchek claims, forced toxic vapors into the air for Burt to inhale.

-Complaints about improper gea: and safety procedures date to the earliest phases of cleanup, when crews returning from olly Prince Will.am Sound beaches said crude oil fumes were making them sick.
+Complaints about improper gear and safety procedures date to the earliest phases of cleanup, when crews returning from oily Prince Will.am Sound beaches said crude oil furnes were making them tick.

-Errie Piper, who was as. signed to monitor the clean-
+Errie Piper, who was assigned to monitor the clan-

-for ventilation Burt says he "up as an aide to then-Gov. Steve Cowper, said Wednesday the first six weeks !o!. lowing the spill were "a confus.nz ti.ne.
+for ventilation Burt says he "up as an aide to then-Gov. Steve Cowper, said Wednesday the first slx weeks !o!lowing the spill were confus.ng time."

-"My personal belief is there was insufficient monitoring of workers then but not knowingly, or negligently, 'P:per said.
-"I! was just that nobcdy knew what they were dealing with it was a confusing time."
+"My personal belief is there was insufficient monitoring of workers then but not knowingly, or negligently, '-Piper said.
+"It was just that nobcdy knew what they were dealing with, it was a confusing time."

-Piper, who recently resigned after nearly two years as the states on-scene coordinator, said he did not know specifics o! the latest tawsuits.
+Piper, who recently resigned after nearly two years as the state's on-scene coordinator, said he did not know specifics of the latest lawsuits.

-But he said workers assigned as late as July following the spil, in March might still have been exposed to crude oil irr.tan:s such as benzene.
+But he said workers assigned as late as July following the spil, in March might still have been exposed to crude oil irritants such as TOTAL PROPERTY.

-""ve been plenty critical of Exzon for a lot of things," Piper said, "but for the most part, giver. the hardships of what was out there and running a salety program, they did a pretty good job.
-They were genu-.nely careful.'
+""'ve been plenty critical of Exxon for a lot of things," Piper said, 'but for the most part, giver, the hardships of what was out there and running a safety program, they did a pretty good job.
+They were genu-.nely careful."